InterweaveCloud/terraform-aws-ubuntu-desktop-vm/README.md

 #### EBS Backup

-- A Data Lifecycle Manager lifecycle policy is created which backups the instance daily before midnight and snapshots are retained for 1 week.
+- A Data Lifecycle Manager lifecycle policy is created which backs up the instance daily before midnight and snapshots are retained for 1 week.
 In the event of catastrophic failure or loss of data, these snapshots can be used to restore EC2 instances.
-Instances to be managed by this policy are identified by the following tag: {AutomatedEbsBackups = true}.
+Instances to be managed by this policy are identified by the following tag: `{AutomatedEbsBackups = true}`.
 - Snapshots are taken by the Data Lifecycle Manager.

 ## Resource Material